GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 In the event that this project is remote, such as a website, these two items should be located in the finished form in an easy to discover and navigate area for the end user.

-Preferably, but not required, inside each file of the source code would be a comment header listing information about the copyright and the license.
+Preferably, but not required, inside each file of the source code would be a header comment listing information about the copyright and the license.

+Preferably, but not required, would be two other items included along side the required other two:

+1. Mentions to any and all other projects used within this project, the license they use, and any other desired relevant and/or required information about them.
+    - It is respectful to give credit to the projects that you used to create your project.
+    - Given that many projects have licenses requiring this information to be recorded it is always a good idea to include this information.

-Preferably, but not required, a third items would be included consisting of two things.
-The fist being mentions to any and every other project used within this project, the license they use, and any other desired relevant information about them.
-The second being information about every author, copyright holder, maintainer, or any other party who modifies the project, such as their name, contact information, and what they did on the project.
-It is of upmost importance to give credit to the creators of what you use.
+2. Information about every author, copyright holder, maintainer, or any other party who modifies the project, such as their name, contact information, and what they did on the project.
+    - It is of upmost importance to give credit to the creators and maintainers of what you use.
+    - It would also be respectful to not include those who don't want their information published.
+    - However, due to the large and collaborative nature of many open-source projects this may not, and often will not, be feasible.
+In that case it would be respectful to at least give references to the key figures and the community in general.

 <h3 id="Network_Use_Is_Distribution">Network Use Is Distribution</h3>

 "Network Use Is Distribution" means that when a customer, consumer, end user, or entity uses, or interacts with, this project over a network it is treated as distribution.
 "Over a network" meaning any form of remote connection, including forms yet to be created.
-These remote connections include, but are not limited to, websites, servers, cloud, and as a service.
+These remote connections include, but are not limited to, websites, servers, the cloud, and as a service.

 <h3 id="Same_License">Same License</h3>